 Make your own professional-standard website in minutes

 CoffeeCup's paid-for products are excellent, and CoffeeCup Free HTML Editor is great too.
-It combines coding and WYSIWYG design in an app that runs quickly, is easy to learn and can produce some stellar sites.
+It combines coding and a live preview in an app that runs quickly, is easy to learn and can produce some stellar sites.

 It lacks some of the features of its paid-for siblings - features such as the useful Color Schemer and built-in FTP uploading are reserved for the paid products - but unlike some rivals it's in continual development to keep it current.

 If you're looking for a do-everything app on Windows then look no further.

 A powerful text-based editor packed with extra tools for web developers

 PSPad might not be pretty, but it's pretty good.
 Inside the defiantly old-school Windows interface is a powerful programmer's editor that includes an FTP client for on-server editing, templates for common languages such as HTML, PHP, VBScript and many others, multiple document editing and macros that you can use to create and trigger commonly used code.